Uitgelogd

 The joint account contains a current account, two debit cards and access to online banking services.
 It is a flexible payment package, which means you choose what you want in addition to your basic package.
 For example, you may want to have a credit card.
 You only pay for what you use.
 If something changes, that's no problem.
 You can easily make changes online.
 Check out all the fees in one overview.

-Do you want to convert a a single account into a joint account?
-Or conversely put your joint account in 1 name?
-Then we need the details of you and your co-applicant.
-You can make an appointment for a personal interview via Video Banking.
-This way, we can identify you and your co-applicant via your computer, tablet or smartphone.
+Do you want to make your personal account joint or change your joint account to a single personal account?
+Then you need to make an appointment via Video Banking.
+This way, we can identify you and your co-applicant via your smart device with camera.
 We are looking forward to seeing you!

 You can open an account and identify yourself through the ABN AMRO app with the following forms of identification: